international treaties on human rights and the death penalty:

 In March 2014, in its oral response to the recommendations received under the Universal Periodic Review of the UN Human Rights Council, the Government had accepted the following: the ratification of the Second Optional Protocol to the International Covenant on Civil and Political Rights; taking appropriate measures to abolish the death penalty for all crimes from its criminal justice system; promoting an official moratorium on executions, and commuting death sentences to imprisonment.

-On 17 December 2018, for the fourth time, Chad had voted in favour of the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly.
+On 16 December 2020, for the fifth time, Chad had voted in favour of the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly.